Creating Outdoor Spaces for Everyday Living

 • Invest in the foundations and comfort pieces

-• Pick a simple mood + color plan
+• Pick a simple mood and color plan

 • Add greenery and lighting in layers over time